janequade/janequade.github.io/README.md

-# 🌐 Simple Personel Website
+# 🌐 About Me Website for students in IS245-A

-💕 The project is for beginners.
-For this reason I took care to keep it simple, you can use and share as you wish.
+💕 This is a class proect that you can continue working on, even after graduation.
 📦 Contents

 - [X] Footer